‘Tell the World We Exist and Need To Be Saved’: Gay Man Tortured by Taliban

 The Taliban’s takeover of Afghanistan on 15 August last year has propelled the country into a humanitarian catastrophe.

-More than six months later, women are still barred from seeking employment, girl students between Classes 7 and 12 are banned from school, and according to the World Food Programme, 8.7 million people face famine.
+More than a year later, women are still barred from seeking employment, girl students between Classes 7 and 12 are banned from school, and according to the World Food Programme, 8.7 million people face famine.

 In recent weeks, the Taliban has conducted house-to-house searches and forcefully detained activists.
 One group that has been at the receiving end of torture and increased threats is the LGBTQ+ community.